ryanallen/words-of-my-perfect-teacher/README.md

 *<h1 id="digital-preface" align="center">Preface to the Hand-copied Digital Edition from the Second Edition</h1>*

 Thank you, great teachers.
-This digital edition from the printed second edition for personal **study, research, and scholarship** was hand-typed by <a href="https://github.com/ryanallen">Ryan Allen</a>&mdash;to make it easier to read and [study](#study), and as a <a href="https://en.wikipedia.org/wiki/Sutra_copying">sūtra-copying</a> practice to accumulate [merit](#merit) dedicated to every sentient being, that they may find love, the cause of happiness, and be free from self-grasping, the cause of suffering.
+This digital edition from the printed second edition for personal **study, research, and scholarship** was <a href="https://github.com/ryanallen/words-of-my-perfect-teacher/commits/main/README.md">hand-copied</a> by <a href="https://github.com/ryanallen">Ryan Allen</a>&mdash;to make it easier to read and [study](#study), and as a <a href="https://en.wikipedia.org/wiki/Sutra_copying">sūtra-copying</a> practice to accumulate [merit](#merit) dedicated to every sentient being, that they may find love, the cause of happiness, and be free from self-grasping, the cause of suffering.

 *The Words of My Perfect Teacher* is by [Patrul Rinpoche](#patrul-rinpoche), translated by the <a href="https://www.shambhala.com/padmakara-translation-group-home/">Padmakara Translation Group</a> (Yale University Press, 2011; © 1994, 1998).
 Non-commercial fair use (17 U.S.C. § 107); not sold; all rights remain with the copyright holders.
 Please <a href="https://yalebooks.yale.edu/">purchase the print edition</a>.
 Copyright concerns: [dharma@ryanallen.com](mailto:dharma@ryanallen.com).